ros-infrastructure/buildfarm_deployment_config/README.md

 ## Forking (or not)

-This repository will contain your secrets such as private keys and access tokens you should make a copy of this repository and make it private.
+This repository will contain your secrets such as private keys and access tokens.
+You should make a copy of this repository and make it private.
 Unfortunately you can't use the "Fork" button on GitHub and then make it private.

 To create a private fork.